 Technology is a crucial part of our day-to-day lives.
 We already know that coding knowledge is going to become increasingly important over the coming years.
-But how do we equip children with the necessary skills to becoming coding literate?
+But what's the best way to introduce coding for kids?
+How do we equip our children with the necessary skills to thrive in the web world?

 Aimed at children aged five to nine, Botley is a screen-free coding robot.
 Using logic and step coding, children can easily programme him to perform a range of basic movements, detect and avoid objects, and make sounds.
 Children can lay out the coding cards to plan and visualise Botley's path before coding his movements.
 He also comes with detachable robot arms he can use to move objects.

 Here's something a bit different: with Osmo's Coding Jam, kids use code to create their own unique musical jams.
 Each coding block is a programming command – kids can combine them in different patterns to create music.
 Sounds range from prehistoric cave beats, to interplanetary pings and science-lab techno grooves.

 Friendly wooden robot Cubetto offers a screenless introduction to coding.
 Children arrange the tactile wooden blocks in different sequences on the control board to tell Cubetto where to go.
 Each colour or shape indicates a different action.
 The toy can be expanded using additional maps, challenges and storybooks.